-CFTC secures record recovery in crypto fraud case against FTX
+CFTC secures record recovery in digital asset fraud case against FTX

 FTX